-Cast aluminum head of has both side pads and knee pad for the protection of the lower unit.
-Therefore, be it a boat, trailer or the transom saver itself, everything has required protection.
+Cast aluminum head has both side pads and knee pads for the protection of the lower unit.
+Therefore, be it a boat, trailer, or the transom saver itself, everything has required protection.

 7. Panther’s Adjustable Transom Saver – A Saver You Can Count On